 Then comes the problem of which languages to prioritize.
 Granted, most companies will take the time to research and analyze their website traffic data before making decisions.
 However, there’s a problem with that too.
 Simply knowing which countries your website visitors come from doesn’t necessarily help.
 For example, if a website doesn’t receive any visits from Italian internet users, does that mean there is no interest in those particular products or services in Italy?
 Or simply that there are not enough translations in Italian to attract potential buyers?

 One of the best ways to avoid all of the question marks and make your website inclusive to as many users as possible is to use assistive technology.
 Recite Me’s assistive toolbar makes websites inclusive by providing:

 - Text translations in over 100 languages

 - Text-to-speech in 65 languages

 - A built-in dictionary and thesaurus to check definitions

-The Recite Me toolbar utilises Google Translate machine translation, using state-of-the-art computer software to translate text from one language to another without the need for human involvement.
+The Recite Me toolbar utilizes Google Translate machine translation, using state-of-the-art computer software to translate text from one language to another without the need for human involvement.

 One of the most significant benefits of our toolbar is that you won’t just get linguistic assistance.
 You’ll also get the entire range of other features that help customers with various disabilities, including physical, visual, auditory, cognitive, and neurological conditions.
 In addition to the linguistic features above, the toolbar also offers:

-- Font personalisation for size, typeface, and colour
+- Font personalization for size, typeface, and color

 - A mask screen tool to help with focus